Routers as Smart Home Hubs

 Home & Office Routers

 As a work from home person, everyone uses Wi-Fi at home, even my kids.
 I need seamless connectivity for both personal and work devices and separate virtual networks.
-I'm frustrated by cluttered living spaces, connection issues, and confusing labels and lights on my current router.
+I feel frustrated by cluttered living spaces, there's lots of cables and wires........and confusing labels and lights on my current router.

 Sneha Patel